petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-catalogs.md

 ---
 # Creating and Configuring Catalogs

-As Delectable Bonsai caters to businesses and regular customers, Damian, the category manager, wants different catalogs to separate these products.
-Some products are fulfilled by third-party suppliers and they'll have their own catalogs.
+Delectable Bonsai caters to businesses and consumers and has a wide range of products.
+Damian, the category manager, wants to create a catalog to store these products.
+Some products are fulfilled by third-party suppliers and they’ll have their own catalogs.
+We’ll cover this in a later module.

 To create a new catalog,